Behind closed doors (sport): World Chess Championship 1972

 Perhaps one of the first and most famous incidents of a sport being carried out behind closed doors was Game 3 of the World Chess Championship 1972 in Reykjavík, Iceland, often referred to as the Match of the Century.
 Eventual winner Bobby Fischer, who was upset by the noise of film cameras, insisted he would not play unless it was behind closed doors.
 Sportingly, his opponent, Boris Spassky, obliged Fischer's request rather than claim a win by forfeit.

 1980–81 European Cup Winners' Cup

 After rioting by fans in the first leg against Castilla in Spain, West Ham United were forced to play the second leg at Upton Park in October 1980 to an empty stadium.

 1982–83 European Cup

 After rioting by fans in a semifinal at Anderlecht in Belgium the previous April, Aston Villa were forced to begin their defence of the European Cup at an empty Villa Park in a September 1982 first round match, with the match kicking off at 2:30 pm on a Wednesday afternoon.

 1987–88 European Cup

 After UEFA ban resulting from the incidents in the match between Real Madrid and Bayern Munich in a semifinal in Spain the previous April, Real Madrid were forced to play the match at home against Napoli in the European Cup at an empty Santiago Bernabeu Stadium on 16 September 1987.

+2002 Charleston RiverDogs

+In 2002, the Charleston RiverDogs of Minor League Baseball voluntarily played part of a game with no fans in attendance.
+As a promotion, the team held "Nobody Night" in order to set the all-time record for lowest attendance at a baseball game.
+Fans were kept out of the stadium but were invited to a party outside and could see the game by looking over the fence or through openings in the fence.
+Once the attendance became official in the fifth inning, fans were allowed inside to see the rest of the game.